-The card "Last Turn" forces a battle between two monsters, the winner of which wins the duel. note This card is currently on the Forbidden List, and as such is not permitted in official play.
+The card "Last Turn" forces a battle between two monsters, the winner of which wins the duel.
+If both monsters survive, or both monsters are destroyed, the duel is a draw.note This card is currently on the Forbidden List, and as such is not permitted in official play.

 If "Destiny Board" (which bears the letter F) and the Spirit Message cards I, N, A, and L are on the field in that order, the controller wins automatically.
 In the Japanese version, the cards spell out DEATH rather than FINAL.